0xMiya/Guides/Installation/systemd-boot.md

             options    root=/dev/sda2 rw
         ----------------------------------

-    Note: If you installed another kernel, your files may have other names.
+    <span style="color:orange">Note:</span> If you installed another kernel, your files may have other names.
 To get the correct name, run 'ls /boot'.
     For example if you installed the lts kernel, the names will be "vmlinuz-linux-lts" and "initramfs-linux-lts.img"

+    <span style="color:red">Also if you have *not* mounted the esp to /mnt/boot, you may need to copy (cp -a, or maybe somehow tell mkinitcpio where to put the files) the images from /boot to /efi/EFI/arch/.
+(Like I already said, I haven't quite figured this out yet.
+Just mount it to /mnt/boot and your good).</span>

     In the example above I specified the root partition using the name (/dev/sda2).
 You can use the UUID or PARTUUID instead: